 Associated Assessment Criteria for Exit Level Outcome 1:

-• Use mathematical skills such as algebraic equations, functions, factors, ratios, conversions and linear regressions to perform data analyses.
+• Apply mathematical skills to perform accurate and comprehensive data analyses, including algebraic equations, functions, factors, ratios, conversions, and linear regressions.

-• Apply the principles of physics such as heat, sound, light, electricity and mechanics in the use of instrumentation in the chemical laboratory.
+• Utilise principles of physics, such as heat, sound, light, electricity, and mechanics, to effectively use instrumentation within the chemical laboratory.

-• Apply the principles of general chemistry such as nomenclature, acid/base theory, stoichiometric calculations and chemical reactions to chemical analyses and syntheses.
+• Implement principles of general chemistry, including nomenclature, acid/base theory, stoichiometric calculations, and chemical reactions, in conducting precise chemical analyses and syntheses.

-• Apply the principles of organic, inorganic, analytical and physical chemistry to the analyses and syntheses.
+• Integrate organic, inorganic, analytical, and physical chemistry principles in performing detailed analyses and syntheses.

 Associated Assessment Criteria for Exit Level Outcome 2:

-• Prepare solutions of known concentrations and perform appropriate dilutions for laboratory procedures.
+• Prepare solutions of known concentrations and perform appropriate dilutions for laboratory procedures, ensuring accurate and reliable results.

 Associated Assessment Criteria for Exit Level Outcome 3: